AbhinavSamala/AI-Virtual-Painter/README.md

 ->HandTrackingModule.py is actually a class with functions like hand-landmark detector, fingers-up check and much more.
 We have used an instance(detector) from this  class in our main program.
 ->Index finger tip's landmark is used to draw on the canvas.

-->The steps and tacks have been explicitly mentioned in the comments of the code.